ba-st/Sagan/docs/Getting-started.md

 operations performed over them, providing a more object-oriented view of the persistence layer.

-Currently Sagan supports two types of repositories:
+Currently, Sagan supports two types of repositories:

 - [`InMemoryRepository`](../source/Sagan-Core/InMemoryRepository.class.st): this
-  one will keep the managed objects in an OrderedCollection and I will not provide any transactional semantics.
+  one will keep the managed objects in an `OrderedCollection` and I will not provide any transactional semantics.
 It is useful when you start prototyping and writing tests, and don't want to struggle with mapping your objects to any db yet.
 - [`RDBMSRepository`](../source/Sagan-RDBMS/RDBMSRepository.class.st): once you're